omahs/imx-docs/docs/main/overview/introduction-smart-contracts.md

 A crucial part of building on Immutable X is having a Layer 1 (L1) Ethereum smart contract, which is required for minting assets that can be withdrawn from Immutable X on Layer 2 (L2).

-For a smart contract to work with Immutable X, we need an implementation of a `mintFor` function, which is what our Stark contract calls at the time of withdrawing a minted token from L2 to L1.
+For a smart contract to work with Immutable X, we need an implementation of a `mintFor` function, which is what our STARK contract calls at the time of withdrawing a minted token from L2 to L1.
 StarkEx is the L2 scalability solution used by Immutable X.

 **[Read a high-level overview of the StarkEx service](https://docs.starkware.co/starkex-v3/overview)**